crichon/terminus/readme.md

 In order to persit configuration this image store *config.ini* file inside the data folder.
 This file is then linked to the application root.

+If you are using the compose file, data would be kept thanks to a data container (*check docker-compose.yml*).